TheCedarPrince/thecedarprince.github.io/notes/10022022214249-understanding-coproducts.md

++++
-@def title = "Clarifying Understanding of Coproducts"
-@def slug = "10022022214249-understanding-coproducts"
+title = "Clarifying Understanding of Coproducts" slug = "10022022214249-understanding-coproducts"
-@def tags = ["question", "zulip", "category", "theory", "coproducts", "disjoint", "union", "set", "archive"]
-@def description = "A line of questioning to ensure I understand what coproducts and disjoint unions are"

-@def rss_title = "Clarifying Understanding of Coproducts"
-@def rss_description = "A line of questioning to ensure I understand what coproducts and disjoint unions are"
-@def rss_pubdate = Date(2022, 10, 2)
+tags = ["question", "zulip", "category", "theory", "coproducts", "disjoint", "union", "set", "archive"] description = "A line of questioning to ensure I understand what coproducts and disjoint unions are" rss_title = "Clarifying Understanding of Coproducts" rss_description = "A line of questioning to ensure I understand what coproducts and disjoint unions are" rss_pubdate = Date(2022, 10, 2)
++++

 Clarifying Understanding of Coproducts